Listen to this article

 Cost Per Hire (CPH)

-Consider a small business with 10 employees, each earning an average wage of $30 per hour.
-With a labor burden of 33-40%, the total labor cost can be about $40-$43 per hour.
-For larger or unionized companies, like a unionized manufacturing firm, labor costs could exceed $52 per hour, with benefits accounting for over 40% of total compensation.
+Imagine you run a small marketing agency with 10 employees, each earning an average of $30 per hour.
+With a labor burden of 33-40%, your actual cost isn't $30—it's closer to $40-$43 per hour.

 Try the Calculator